hamouj/little-esty-shop/README.md

 ### **Description**
 ---
-Shop Spot is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices and bulk discounts.
+Shop Spot is a fictitious e-commerce platform where merchants and admins can manage inventory, fulfill customer invoices, as well as create, update, and delete bulk discounts.

 ### **Set-Up**
 ---